 The law prohibits the killing of any fur-bearing animals, except as otherwise therein provided, within the limits of Alaska Territory or in the waters thereof, and also prohibits the killing of any fur seals on the islands of St. Paul and St. George, or in the waters adjacent thereto, except during certain months.

 You inquire in regard to the interpretation of the terms "waters thereof" and

-"waters adjacent thereto" as used in the law, and how far the jurisdiction of the United States is to be understood as extending.
+"waters adjacent thereto" as used in the law, and how far the jurisdiction of the

+United States is to be understood as extending.

-Presuming your inquiry to relate more especially to the waters of western Alaska, you are informed that the treaty with Russia of March 30, 1870, by which the Terri-tory of Alaska was ceded to the United States, defines the boundary of the Territory so ceded.
-This treaty is found on pages 671 to 673 of the volume of treaties of the Parised States.
-It will be cere therefore that the limit of the cereion with de-Revised Statutes.
+Presuming your inquiry to relate more especially to the waters of western Alaska, you are informed that the treaty with Russia of March 30, 1870, by which the Territory of Alaska was ceded to the United States, defines the boundary of the Territory so ceded.
+This treaty is found on pages 671 to 673 of the volume of treaties of the Popriod States of the States of t Revised Statutes.
 It will be seen, therefore, that the limit of the cession extends from a line starting from the Arctic Ocean and running through Behring Strait to the north of St. Lawrence Islands.

-north of St. Lawrence islands.
 The line runs thence in a southwesterly direction, so as to pass midway between the island of Attou and Copper Island, of the Kromansdorski couplet or group, in the North Pacific Ocean, to meridian of 173° west longitude.
 All the waters within that boundary, to the western end of the Aleutian Archipelago and chain of islands, are considered as comprised within the waters of Alaska Territory.
-All the penalties prescribed by law against the killing of fur-bearing animals would therefore attach evaluation of law within the limits before described against any violation of law within the limits before described.
+All the penalties prescribed by law against the killing of fur-bearing animals would therefore attach against any violation of law within the limits before described. against any violation of law within the limits before described.